Altium-Designer-addons/scripts-libraries/Scripts - PCB/ReturnViaCheck/README.md

 ## "Next" and "Previous" buttons to step through the list of failed vias
 - [x] Only active while list of fails is not empty
 - [x] There should be a button to ignore via that removes via from list of fails as if it were rechecked and passed
-- [x] There should also be a button to "Zoom" on the current via from the list in case user pans away
+- [x] There should also be a button to "Zoom" on and select the current via from the list in case user pans away
-- [ ] Would be really handy to display a tooltip by the current via (like the dimensions after a measure command)